Control variates for variance-reduced ratio of means estimators: Proofs

 To derive the MC/MC estimator's variance expression, a few preliminary results are needed: \begin{lemma} \begin{enumerate} \item $\E[\overline{A_n}] = \E[A]$; \item $\E[\overline{C_n}] = \E[C]$; \item $\var(\overline{A_n}) = \frac{1}{n} \var(A)$; \item $\var(\overline{C_n}) = \frac{1}{n} \var(C)$; \item $\cov(\overline{A_n},\overline{C_n}) = \frac{1}{n} \cov(A,C)$. \end{enumerate} \end{lemma} \begin{proof} Points 1 to 4 are standard properties of expectation and variance of averages of i.i.d. random variables. \\ Point 5 can be proved as \end{proof}

-\begin{proposition}[Variance of the MC/MC estimator] Let $(A_i, C_i)_{i=1 \dots n}$ be i.i.d. real samples from the joint distribution of the random variables $A$ and $C$.
+\begin{proposition}[Variance of the MC/MC estimator] Let $(A_i, C_i)_{i=1 \dots n}$ be i.i.d. samples from the joint distribution of the random variables $A, C \in L^2$.
+Assume $\E[C]\neq0$.
 The variance of the MC/MC estimator can be approximated as

 \end{proposition}